jpetazzo/pipework/README.md

 until the `eth1` interface is present and in `UP` operational state, then exit gracefully.

-If you meed to wait on an interface other than eth1, pass the -i flag like
+If you need to wait on an interface other than eth1, pass the -i flag like
 this:

     pipework --wait -i ib0